An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -Would you two guys mind if I have my tea by the window?

 -No, not at all, Zhaohui!
 That is my favorite spot too.
 Especially at night…it is so beautiful!
-I like to watch the barges slipping downstream into the night.
+I like to watch the barges slipping downstream.
 Their lights into the night are captivating, in spite of the fact that they are competing against the city’s illumination.

 Zhaohui looked straight into John’s eyes.
 Her sight was so intense and profound, was so daring and bold, that made John almost swallow his Adam’s apple.
 Her eyes were acting like two laser beams trying to pierce a thick iron shield, trying to penetrate John’s soul and mind all the way to its last hidden spot.